TienSFU25/2650-weekly-exercises/w1/README.md

 Again, the display should adapt to different window sizes in a reasonable way.
 Hints: colours I used were #64a and #66c.

-### Q3: SVG
+### Q3: SVG and animations [5 points]

 In SVG, figure out a way to write out your name using path.
 You can write in print or recursive.
+[2]

 Figure out a way to animate it using keyframes.
-It could be the most basic translate or rotation, or you can get as creative as you'd like
+It could be the most basic translate or rotation, or you can get as creative as you'd like [3]

 ### Submission